Among Florida’s many beautiful islands, Virginia Key hardly earns a mention.

 You can make your kayak trip at Virginia Key a challenge or an easy day on the water.
 If you want to circumnavigate the island, it’s about six miles, and you are likely to face some wind and waves.

 If you want a shorter experience – and I did — you want to concentrate on the northwest quadrant of the island, the side of the island that faces downtown Miami and the port.
-In a relaxed, three-hour trip, we paddled by the Miami Marine Stadium, had a picnic on a picturesque sand-fringed island and delved into Virginia Key’s beautiful interior mangrove lagoons.
+In a relaxed, three-hour trip, we paddled by the Miami Marine Stadium, had a picnic on a picturesque sand-fringed island and paddled past Virginia Key’s beautiful mangrove shoreline.

 We launched from Hobie Beach, which is on your right immediately after the causeway reaches Virginia Key.
 Parking is free here but spaces can get scarce.
 The downside to this launch site: Paddling under the busy fishing bridge that parallels the causeway, with hooks and lines flying, and the choppy conditions around the bridge.